Building stream combinators

 The confusing aspect of Pin and Unpin in Rust, is that it is not Pin which is the first that you should understand, but it is Unpin.

-First of all.
-Unpin is an auto-trait, which means users cannot implement it.
-The compiler derives Unpin for everything that it deems is safe to move.
+Unpin is an auto-trait which means that the compiler derives Unpin for everything that it deems safe to move.
+This is done at compile-time and behind the scene by the compiler for every “auto-trait”.

 Anything that looks like it cannot be moved by the compiler, will be marked automatically as !Unpin, not Unpin, or un-moveable.
 The reasoning by the compiler is that it necessary to detect when some kind of data type would be invalidated by a move and prevent dangerous actions by users (programmers implementing async functionality).